Rendering of new Pefferlaw Fire Hall

 Emergency services are vital to the well-being of everyone.
 The new Pefferlaw Fire Station 1-8 will allow Georgina Fire and Rescue Services to continue to provide a high level of care for residents and visitors.

 The Town approved the design of the new fire station in December 2017 and awarded the contract to build it on June 20, 2018.
-Substantial construction is anticipated to be complete by Fall 2019.

 Questions and Answers